Septicemic plague: Signs and symptoms

-These symptoms are common to many human illnesses and are not considered, in and of themselves, to signify infection with any form of plague.
+Initial symptoms of septicemic plague are nonspecific, including sudden fever, chills, and malaise (general discomfort).
+Gastrointestinal symptoms, including abdominal pain, diarrhea, and vomiting can also be present, further complicating initial diagnosis.
+Septicemic plague can develop from untreated bubonic plague, in which Y. pestis infects and reproduces within lymph nodes; in these cases, characteristic buboes are also present.
+However, primary bloodstream infection does not present with any buboes.
+These nonspecific symptoms make correct diagnosis difficult.

-Septicemic plague may be asymptomatic and may cause death absent of any symptoms.
+As bacteria continue to multiply throughout the bloodstream, infection causes disseminated intravascular coagulation in which small blood clots form throughout the body, using up clotting factors and platelets.
+This may cause bleeding under the skin.
+Eventually, tissues begin to turn black and die, causing gangrene of the fingers, toes, nose, and ears.
+Fluid loss eventually causes shock and organ failure.
+If infection reaches the lungs, the condition can advance to pneumonic plague, causing acute respiratory distress syndrome (ARDS), a deadly type of respiratory failure.

 Cause

 Transmission

 Human Yersinia infections most commonly result from the bite of an infected flea or occasionally an infected mammal.

 Rats specifically were a mammal that played a huge part in the spread of the disease.
 When rats that carried the plague died of the disease, then the fleas that were using those rodents as a food source must quickly seek a different blood stream, making things very problematic for any human nearby.

 After a flea consumes the blood of an infected rat, they are unable to get blood to their stomachs as masses form due to the Yersinia bacteria that is now in the flea.
 These masses don't allow for blood to be processed properly, leaving the flea feeling constant hunger, and this results in more bites on humans.
 The exposure to a flea bite from an infected flea may cause bubonic plague in humans that could develop into the septicemic plague.

 Cats and dogs were also susceptible to bites from infected fleas.
 These cats and dogs could then expose humans to the plague when the animal brings those infected fleas around people.

 However, like most bacterial systemic diseases, the disease may also be transmitted through an opening in the skin.
 It can also be transmitted by inhaling infectious droplets of moisture from sneezes or coughs, if the bacteria spread to the lungs and pneumonic plague develops.
 In both cases septicemic plague need not be the result, and in particular, not the initial result, but it occasionally happens that bubonic plague for example leads to infection of the blood, and septicemic plague results.
 If the bacteria happen to enter the bloodstream rather than the lymph or lungs, they multiply in the blood, causing bacteremia and severe sepsis.
 In septicemic plague, bacterial endotoxins cause disseminated intravascular coagulation (DIC), where tiny blood clots form throughout the body, commonly resulting in localised ischemic necrosis, tissue death from lack of circulation and perfusion.